higab85/kah/README.md

 ### Still unfinished!!

 # Kah
-Kah is template filler.
+Kah is template filler written in [Electron](https://github.com/higab85/kah) and [Vue,js](https://vuejs.org).
 You create your templates in [nunjucks](https://mozilla.github.io/nunjucks/)  and kah will parse out each section so it can easily be filled out by someone without html knowledge.
 It uses a [medium style editor](https://github.com/FranzSkuffka/vue-medium-editor) to make it easier to format the text.

 ## Why?